-In August 2021, Bannerman completed a Pre-Feasibility Study on an 8Mtpa development of Etango (Etango-8 Project).
-The Study has demonstrated that this accelerated, streamlined project is strongly amenable to development - both technically and economically.
-A Definitive-Feasibility Study on the Etango-8 Project is underway with targeted completion scheduled for 3Q CY2022.
+In August 2021, a Pre-Feasibility Study (PFS) was completed on Etango-82.
+The PFS confirmed that this accelerated, streamlined project is strongly amenable to development - both technically and economically.
+A DFS on Etango-8 is well advanced with expected completion in Q4 CY2022